-The ProSub 1000 punches well above its price point, which hovers under $400 at most retailers.
+The ProSub 1000 punches well above its price point, which hovers around $400 at most retailers.
 Definitive Technology has a long and storied history of producing excellent bass, and this subwoofer is an outstanding example of that pedigree.

 Armed with a 10-inch active driver and a 10-inch passive radiator, you’ll get 300 watts of bass that’s both punchy and poignant, all at a price that is almost too good to be true.
-The ProSub’s non-resonant MDF cabinets prevent distortion at the lowest frequencies, while its unique, steep “dual-stage” roll-off helps to blend with main speakers.
+The ProSub’s non-resonant MDF cabinets prevent distortion at the lowest frequencies, while its unique, steep “dual-stage” roll-off helps to blend with your main speakers.

 Why you should buy it: It’s a gorgeous addition to any home theater, and its performance speaks for itself.

 Who it’s for: Anyone who wants powerful, tight, and musical low end in an attractive package.